cjacker/opensource-toolchain-8051/README.md

     while(1);
 }
 ```
 and build:
 ```
 sdcc -mmcs51 -I./stc-headers led.c
 packihx led.ihx led.hex
 makebin led.bin
 ```

-There is also a `softdelay.h` provided and pre-define some widely used soft delay functions, suchas `delay200ms()`, you can used directly in your codes. for example:
+There is also a header `softdelay.h` provided and pre-define some widely used softdelay functions, such as `delay200ms()`, you can used directly in your codes. for example:
 ```
 // blink.c
 // blink the led every 200ms, P21->LED->GND